HenrikBengtsson/CostelloPSCNSeq/README.md

 ```r
 > x %<-% Sys.info()[["nodename"]]
 ```
-In this step, future.batchtools will import the `.batchtools.torque.tmpl` file.
+In this step, future.batchtools will import the `batchtools.torque.tmpl` file in that we copied to project working directory.
 If it fails to locate that file, there will be an error.
-If it succeeds, a batchtools job will be submitted to the job scheduler, cf. `qstat -u $USER`.
+If it succeeds, a batchtools job will be submitted to the job scheduler - which can be seen when if calling `qstat -u $USER` in another shell.

 Finally, if we try to look at the value of `x`;
 ```r